 Any revaluation gain or loss on a financial asset available-for-sale is recognised in other comprehensive income with the exception of impairment losses and, in the case of monetary items such as debt securities, foreign exchange gains and losses.
 Where these instruments are interest-bearing, interest calculated using the effective interest rate method is recognised in the income statement.
-Dividend income is recognised in the income statement as other income from financial instruments and other investments - see C1.23.
-When available-for-sale assets are derecognised, the cumulative gain or loss previously recognised in other comprehensive income is recognised in the income statement.
-Interest and other expenses for financial instruments and other investments).
+Dividend income is recognised in the income statement as other income from financial instruments and other investments - see C.1.23.
+When available-for-sale assets are derecognised, the cumulative gain or loss previously recognised in other comprehensive income is recognised in the income statement (Income from other financial instruments/Interest and other expenses for financial instruments and other investments).